Clear rosacea symptoms with convenient prescription treatment

-Red uneven skin can be a thing of the past.
-Dr. B offers online consultations and prescription rosacea treatments to help reduce symptoms–no office visit required.
+Red, uneven skin is a thing of the past.
+Dr. B’s online consultations and prescription rosacea treatments can help reduce symptoms—no office visit required.

 Start rosacea Consultation